LekamCharity/PasswordLocker/README.md

 * cd Password-Locker

-* Open with code . or atom .
+* Open with code . or atom . depending on the text editor you are   using.

 ## To run the application